 The project seeked to create a robust and sustainable energy system that enabled participants to meet their energy demands while reducing their environmental impact by tackling these complex issues.

 The development of the smart grid technology at Schoonschip was a core focus of the “Grid-Friends” R&D initiative – a collaboration between Spectral, the Schoonschip community, and Fraunhofer Institute (Germany’s leading application technology research institution).

-Each floating dwelling is equipped with a battery system, heat storage tank, smart heat pump, and both thermal and electrical solar panels.
-All of these devices are connected to the smart-grid platform which is responsible for optimizing the local energy balance and facilitating peer-to-peer energy exchange.
-Furthermore, the energy assets at Schoonschip are being aggregated together with large-scale storage and production systems into a Virtual Power Plant which can help balance the European electricity network and replace the role of fossil-fuel plants.
+Each floating dwelling is equipped with a battery system, smart heat pump, and electrical solar panels.
+Some also have heat storage tanks and thermal solar panels.
+All of these devices are connected to STELLAR, which is responsible for optimizing the local energy balance and facilitating peer-to-peer energy exchange.

+The energy assets at Schoonschip are being aggregated together with large-scale storage and production systems into a Virtual Power Plant which will help balance the European electricity network and replace the role of fossil-fuel plants.
 Schoonschip provides a concrete, practical case which demonstrates how prosumers can play an active role in the sustainable energy transition.
-To our knowledge, the Schoonschp smart-grid, still to this day, represents the most advanced residential smart-grid globally.
+The Schoonschip smart grid has been running successfully since 2018, and Spectral is currently scaling up the technology which was developed at Schoonschip across numerous other cutting-edge smart grid projects, including the ground-breaking Schiphol Trade Park “Virtual Net”.
+To our knowledge, the Schoonschip smart grid, still to this day, represents the most advanced residential smart grid globally!